autoplot/documentation/md/help.md

 The script tab is a workspace for creating Jython scripts.
-Jython is the Java version of Python, and it provides a rich environment for developing software which combine and analyze data, and also control workflows like running process on each file of a collection of files, similar to IDL or Matlab.
-More on its use is found at [scripting](scripting.md "wikilink").
+Jython is the Java version of Python, and it provides a rich environment for developing software which combine and analyze data, and also control workflows like running process on each file of a collection of files.
+More on its use is found at
+[scripting](scripting.md "wikilink").
 The script tab creates an environment optimized for creating software quickly, like an IDE for other languages.
-For example, the "execute" button runs the script, and the Context Selector controls how the script is to be used, explained below.
+For example, the "Run" button runs the script, and errors are highlited with a squiggle, and pressing tab shows command completions.

-Right-clicking on the editor tab brings up a popup-menu of useful functions when coding, for example &quot;Insert Code&quot;&rarr;getDataSet will insert a getDataSet command loading the current data Autoplot is focused on.
+Right-clicking on the editor brings up a popup-menu of useful functions when coding, for example "Insert Code"&rarr;getDataSet will insert a getDataSet command loading the current data Autoplot is focused on.
 &quot;Actions&quot;&rarr;&quot;Inspect URI&quot; will bring up the data source editor for the URI.